 Trullo Sovarno Musem consists of the main hall, a bedroom, a dining room, the master kitchen with a pantry, the second kitchen, the first floor, and a garden.

 Records trace the first settlement of Alberbelo to the 15th century.
-But, the trulli houses started to flourish in the 18th century when Count of Acquaviva, the feud of Alberobello at that time, supported building houses without cement and mortar in order not to pay property taxes to the Kingdom of Naples.
-Trulli houses, built with only dry stones, functioned officially as temporary houses and were tax exempted.
-Thus, poor peasants built so many trulli houses in Alberobello.
+However, the Trulli houses started to flourish in the 18th century when the Count of Acquaviva, the feud of Alberobello at that time, supported building houses without cement and mortar in order not to pay property taxes to the Kingdom of Naples.
+Trulli houses, built with only dry stones, functioned officially as temporary houses and were tax-exempt.
+Thus, poor peasants built many trulli houses in Alberobello.

 Trullo Sovrano is close to the Church of Santi Medici Cosma e Damiano in Alberobello.

-5. TRULLO SIAMESE (the twin trullo in Alberobello Italy)
+10.6 Check out Trullo Siamese (the only twin trullo in Alberobello Italy)

 Trullo Siamese is a unique trullo in Alberobello.